ansible-collections/dellemc.os9/docs/roles.rst

 System role
 -----------

 The `os9_system <https://github.com/ansible-collections/dellemc.os9/blob/master/roles/os9_system/README.md>`_ role facilitates the configuration of global system attributes.
 This role specifically enables configuration of hostname and enable password for os9.
+It also supports the configuration of management route, hash alogrithm, clock, line terminal, banner, and reload type.

 Users role